-- How to Start a Blog in 5 Steps
+How to Start a Blog : Step-By-Step Guide [with Pictures]

 ‘By following the step-by-step instructions in our Beginner’s Guide to Successful Blogging, you will be able to create and grow your own blog, avoiding pitfalls and missteps that hinder some novices’.
 PDF, Audiobook and Visual roadmap available.

 - How to Start Any Type of Blog

 ‘A Step by Step Dummy Proof Guide’.
 Covers 22 different types of blogs, including Education.